Contest Support provided by UT Tyler School of Education & Psychology

 Each school or group may register up to two teams of six members.
 The six students must be equally divided between 4th and 5th grades.
-A mix of boys and girls is also encouraged.
-All students will take the preliminary written test in the morning of the contest.
-The written test determines the Top 10 Teams for the Final round and the high scoring individuals from the contest.
+Teams should also be a mix of boys and girls.
+All students take the preliminary written test in the morning of the contest.
+The written test determines the Top 10 Teams for the Final round and the high scoring individual awards.

 Sample problems are available to assist in coaching the teams.
 These problems are samples of the types of problems that may be encountered in the written test.
 Problems in the Final round may be similar to some of these, but some will use logic skills, charts, and various manipulatives which will be supplied for the students' use.

 - Students from teams which do not place receive a